ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

 **Thoughts:** Today, I learned more about JavaScript Objects, like using arrays and objects together and a bit about JSON.

+### Day 82: 17 November 2018

+**Today's Progress**: Worked through the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

+**Thoughts:** Today, I worked more on a project for the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.